hichmok93/hichmok93.github.io/_posts/2024-09-02-Frank_Ocean_Nostalgia_ultra.md

 title: Nostalgia Ultra - Album by Frank Ocean
 date: 2024-09-02 11:34:00 +0800
 categories: [Art, Mixtape]
-tags: [music, Pop culture]     # TAG names should always be lowercase
+tags: [music, Pop culture, LGBTQ+]     # TAG names should always be lowercase
 description: A mixtape made and produced by Frank Ocean (2011).
-Nostalgia Ultra is considered by critics to have brought a lasting change in the hip-hop music scene during the early 10s of this century, influencing and inspiring many artists in the decades after to come.
+Nostalgia Ultra is considered by critics to have brought a lasting change in the hip-hop music scene during the early 10s of this century, influencing and inspiring many artists in the decade after.
 toc: true
 media_subpath: /assets/img/
 image: